More on FAQ #207

 Because it is so much easier now to doctor photographs without detection than it was in pre-digital times.

-“Detectability” is the big difference between then and now, a point often overlooked by the “Doctoring is as old as photography itself” contingent.
+“Detectability” is the big difference between then and now, a distinction that is often overlooked when observing that “Doctoring is as old as photography itself.”

 In the digital age it is ridiculously easy to undetectably doctor photographs and — just as importantly — the general public knows how easy it is.